-Symptoms: white film on eye.
-Fungus White fuzzy growth on fins or body.
-Sometimes caused by a wound Solution: "Melafix", or "Fungus Guard".
-Overfeeding This is a common problem experienced by beginners.
-Symptoms: Cloudy water, white mold-like growths on rocks, plants.
-"Gooey" debris in gravel.
-Make sure fish eat all food within 10 minutes.
-Remove any extra food with a net.
-Do a partial water change by siphoning from the bottom.
 High Ammonia Level High ammonia can cause problems, and unfortunately it is one of the most common killers of aquarium fish.
 It is easily prevented by proper biological filtration and good practices.
 Everyone should own an ammonia test kit and test for ammonia anytime you lose a fish.
 Symptoms: fish act listless, dart about, excessive hiding or gill movement.
 If levels get too high fish will die.
 Solution: Test ammonia level.
 Do a partial water change.
-Consider upgrade of filter to assure adequate biological filtration.
-Products that help remove ammonia include "Amquel, Ammonia Pads and Ammonia removing Zeolite High Ammonia Level in New Tanks Prevent high ammonia level in tanks that are less than 4 weeks old by gradually adding fish.
+Consider upgrading the filter to assure adequate biological filtration.
+Products that help remove ammonia include "Amquel, Ammonia Pads and AquaClear ZeoCarb bag in filter High Ammonia Level in New Tanks Prevent high ammonia levels in tanks that are less than 4 weeks old by gradually adding fish.
 Also use a biological starter to introduce beneficial microbes that break down ammonia.
-Symptoms: Ammonia readings are detected with test kit.
-Solution: Introduce a biological starter "Fritz-Zyme, or "Safe Start".
+Symptoms: Ammonia readings are detected with a test kit.
+Solution: Introduce a biological starter "Fritz-Zyme, or Stability".
 Do a partial water change.
 Do not add new fish until ammonia reads zero.
-Review filtration system to assure it is adequate for fish load.
+Review the filtration system to assure it is adequate for fish load.
 Cloudy Water Symptoms: Water is cloudy or hazy.
 This is typically caused by a bacterial bloom Solution: Do a partial water change.
 Add fresh activated carbon to the filter.
 Remove any extra food from the tank.
-Use a clearing aid such as "Acruel-E".
+Use a clearing aid such as "Acruel-E or "Clear Magic ".
 Review filtration system to assure it is adequate for fish load.
-Non-Compa tible Tank Mates Symptoms: fish hide in corner, torn fins, fish lock jaws, scrapes or cuts on body.
+Non-Compa tible Tank Mates Symptoms: fish hide in corners, torn fins, fish lock jaws, scrapes or cuts on the body.
 Solution: Remove incompatible fish to another tank.
 Our staff can help you choose fish for your tank.
-Excessive Green Algae Symptoms: green algae grows on glass front, or on rocks and decorations.
-Green algae is not harmful but it is unsightly.
-Solution: Excessive algae is due to excessive light, or excessive nutrients in the water.
+Excessive Green Algae Solution: Excessive algae is due to excessive light, or excessive nutrients in the water.
 Control light by avoiding sunlight, leave lights on no more that 8-10 hours per day, and provide a background.
 Control nutrients by good management including partial water changes, proper feeding and good filtration.
 Live plants control algae by competing for available nutrients.
-Also add some livestock that eats algae such as plecostomus cats, or nerite snails.
+Also add some livestock that eat algae such as plecostomus cats, or nerite snails.
 Power Failure Solution: Most tanks can go a few hours without power before a problem occurs.
 If fish begin to come to the surface then low oxygen levels are suspected.
 We sell battery operated air pumps for this purpose.
-If you do not have a battery pump agitate the surface of the water to add oxygen.
+If you do not have a battery pump, agitate the surface of the water to add oxygen.